★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 “Every man is born as many men and dies as a single one.” - Heidegger

 The argument I made to refute Nietzsche in part one actually alters the nature of propositions leading to Heidegger’s statement above.
-Every man is born with just as much potential, but merges into the entity representing the sum of human information, the entity that attempts to reflect the omneity of the metaphysical world.
+Every man is born with just as much potential for divergence, but merges into the entity representing the sum of human information, the entity that attempts to reflect the omneity of the metaphysical world.
 So we never truly die, and we merge our consciousness into this entity in order to become every man.
 And because everyone born after a certain point is doomed to the same fate, one might say we have no choice in this regard.

 The conclusions here depend on the specific capabilities of technology at the point and of the final capabilities of such technology, particularly whether we can virtualize, fork, transfer or merge consciousness and whether such capabilities are complete or approximated.